Personalised plans to better your health

 WORKING TOGETHER TO GET THE BEST DIET FOR YOU

-Maree is an Accredited Practicing Dietitian at Nutrition Biomed in Melbourne, and Assistant Professor at Maastricht University.
+Maree is the Founder and Head Consultant at Nutrition Biomed in Melbourne, and Assistant Professor at Maastricht University.
 The main focus of Maree’s work is all aspects of cancer management and prevention.

 Maree combines her work as a researcher and her training in biomedical sciences with her clinical practice to provide the best available evidence-based and personalised nutritional advice to her patients.